Impeachment is over. But other efforts to reckon with Trump’s post-election chaos have just begun.

 A spokesman for Trump did not respond to a request for comment.

 The most serious ongoing legal actions involve criminal inquiries.
-More than 225 people have been charged with various crimes directly related to storming the Capitol on Jan.
-6. Justice Department officials have said that they do not expect to file criminal charges against Trump or others who gave incendiary speeches in Washington that day before the violence, but they also said the case is complex and the investigation ongoing.
+More than 225 people have been charged with various crimes directly related to the storming of the Capitol on Jan.
+6. Justice Department officials have said they do not expect to file criminal charges against Trump or others who gave incendiary speeches in Washington that day before the violence, but they also said the case is complex and the investigation ongoing.

-But even without charges against the former president, several lawyers representing alleged rioters have signaled that they plan to argue that their clients were merely following what they thought were Trump’s directions that day — meaning there could be lengthy legal wrangling over Trump’s culpability.
+But even without charges against the former president, several lawyers representing alleged rioters have signaled they plan to argue that their clients were merely following what they thought were Trump’s directions that day — meaning there could be lengthy legal wrangling over Trump’s culpability.

 ‘Trump said to do so’: Accounts of rioters who say the president spurred them to rush the Capitol could be pivotal testimony